MA in African Studies

 M.A.
 Committee and Thesis

 Students are required to constitute a committee composed of a disciplinary advisor and two additional members with relevant regional or topical expertise, approved by the director of the African Studies Program.
 Committee members must be selected from African Studies affiliate faculty with professional experience on the African continent.
-The purpose of the committee is to provide consultation to the student as needed and to read /comment on the Master’s thesis.
+The purpose of the committee is to provide consultation to the student and to read and comment on the Master’s thesis or Project.
 There is no M.A. examination option.

-The M.A. thesis should be an in-depth treatment of the chosen topic, interdisciplinary in nature and 70 to 100 double-spaced pages in length.
+The thesis option is strongly recommended for students intending to pursue a Ph.D. following completion of the Master’s degree.
+The thesis should be an in-depth treatment of the chosen topic, interdisciplinary in nature and 70 to 100 double-spaced pages in length.
 It may be an expanded seminar paper or an entirely new project based on library, archival, field, or museum research, and should make use of relevant sources in a language other than English.
 All three committee members must approve the thesis but may agree to waive an oral defense.